Sera Cahoone: From Where I Started

 In 2017 it was announced that Sera's fourth album titled From Where I Started will be self-released on March 24, 2017.
 Recorded at Flora Recording and Playback in Portland Oregon, From Where I Started was co-produced by Sera Cahoone and John Morgan Askew (Neko Case, Laura Gibson, Alela Diane).
 Askew brought together key Portland musicians like Rob Burger (Iron and Wine, Lucinda Williams), Dave Depper (Death Cab For Cutie) and Annalisa Tornfelt (Black Prairie) with Cahoone's Seattle bandmates – Jeff Fielder (Mark Lanegan, Amy Ray) and Jason Kardong (Son Volt, Jay Farrar).

 Touring

 Cahoone has toured with Son Volt, Matt Costa, Band of Horses, Grand Archives, Sea Wolf, Patrick Park, Tift Merritt, Beachwood Sparks, Fruit Bats, Ben Gibbard, Jay Farrar, Gregory Alan Isakov, Blitzen Trapper, Mason Jennings, Kathleen Edwards, and Joe Pug.
 She has opened for Lucinda Williams, Okkervil River, Mary Gauthier, and The Indigo Girls.

-Sera Cahoone, and bandmate, Jason Kardong, were the first people to ever play music on the rooftop of Seattle's iconic Space Needle as part of the Sub Pop Records Silver Jubilee Celebration on July 11, 2013.
+Cahoone and her bandmate Jason Kardong were the first people to play music on the roof of Seattle's Space Needle as part of the Sub Pop Records Silver Jubilee Celebration on July 11, 2013.
 Their performance was broadcast live on radio station KEXP and streamed around the world.